 What the Books Don't Tell: Explaining the Financial Benefits of Lean

 It's a curious fact that very few books about lean address the topic of finance.
 Questions about lean's financial benefits are often the first that leaders skeptical about launching a transformation ask, so it's a wonder why this is seldom addressed.
-Lean accounting pioneer and LEI faculty Jean Cunningham now weighs in on this information gap in lean finance, along with suggestions for how to bridge it at your company.
+Lean accounting pioneer Jean Cunningham now weighs in on this information gap in lean finance, along with suggestions for how to bridge it at your company.
 More »

 Advice from the Gemba: Keeping Senior Leadership Committed